 As adults they feed on crustaceans, which gives their flesh a brilliant (surprise!) red color.
 Sockeye is undeniably the most firm of the salmons, and will retain its characteristic color even when cooked.
 Because of these features we love to have it grilled straight-up, and it also makes for a sharp-looking bowl of poke.

-Chum Salmon (a.k.a.
-Keta Salmon, Dog Salmon)
+Keta Salmon (a.k.a.
+Chum Salmon, Dog Salmon)

 Scientific name: Oncorhynchus keta